ChimeraTK/DeviceAccess/doc/spec_initialValuePropagation.md

 ### VariableNetworkNode ###

-- Rename `ChimeraTK::VariableNetworkNode::hasInitialValue()` into `ChimeraTK::VariableNetworkNode::initialValueType()`
+- Rename `ChimeraTK::VariableNetworkNode::hasInitialValue()` into `ChimeraTK::VariableNetworkNode::initialValueUpdateMode()`, and change the return type to `ChimeraTK::UpdateMode`.
+Remove the InitialValueMode enum.
 - Remove data member storing the presence of an initial value, this is now always the case.
-Also change `ChimeraTK::VariableNetworkNode::initialValueType()` accordingly.
+Change `ChimeraTK::VariableNetworkNode::initialValueType()` accordingly.
+- Document cleanly that the initialValueUpdateMode is different from the normal update mode as described in 8b.

 ### ControlSystemAdapter ###